uoe-mlp/pythia/README.md

-# MLP-CW2-2021
+# Pythia
 Times series LSTM based deep learning model.
+To know more about the Oracle of Delphi, follow the [white rabbit](https://en.wikipedia.org/wiki/Pythia).

 ## Main Classes
 - ```experiment``` is the configurations of everything.
 In theory, this should be reproducible and deterministic (maybe I need to add a seed in the json).
 You can find an example in test/experiment/data/simple_experiment.json